hampak/project-documentation/chatty/documentation-en.md

 This was a very difficult issue I encountered.
 Before the refactored code, when a user sends a message, a socket event would be fired from the server where it would query redis for the chatroom members' socket id.
 This would happen **every single time a message was sent**.
 This would consequently put a lot of strain in my server and become an overhead issue.
 To solve this problem, I implemented the exact same logic as [above](#problem-with-sending-data-when-changing-a-users-status)

 When storing the friend's online status, I would also store the friend's socket id in the client.
 This allowed the client to simply send a socket event **containing not only the message but also the socket id of the chatroom participants**.
 This way, I was able to entirely skip a redis query.
 This boosted the app's performance where receiving the "last message" became faster.

+# Learning Experience

+This project was overall a very good experience to dive deeply into real-time communication using web sockets.
+The idea of real-time updates always fascinated me when I started to learn web development.
+Whenever I used chatting applications such as Discord or KakaoTalk (Korean version of WhatsApp), I've always wanted to build a simple chatting application and it feels very rewarding.